Decommitment

 What we are working on

-In the InterFIN event in May decommitment was one of the topics.
-We are also working on a factsheet on decommitment.
+In the InterFIN event in May 2026 decommitment will again be one of the topics.
+We are also supporting progammes indivudually or in smaller groups when needed.
 Additionally, this topic is part of regular agenda in Finance Network meetings.

 Contact